peprolinbot/bus.gal-web/README.md

 ### 🐳 Docker (Recommended)

 If you want to host your own instance of the web, it is as easy as a docker container.
+Check the environment variables below to configure important things, as this example below supposes things like the mail server doesn't use authentication, which isn't realistic.

 So the command is: